FameThemes/famethemes-demo-importer/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Appereance -> (Theme Name) -> Select tab One Click Demo Import or Tools -> Demo Contents to select demo to import.

+== Frequently Asked Questions ==

+= What is the plugin license? =

+* This plugin is released under a GPL license.

+= What themes this plugin supports? =

+* The plugin currently only supports FameThemes's themes.

+= Where can I report bugs or contribute to the project? =

+Bugs can be reported either in our support forum or preferably on the [GitHub repository](https://github.com/FameThemes/famethemes-demo-importer/issues).

+= FameThemes Demo Importer is awesome!
+Can I contribute? =

+Yes you can!
+Join in on our [GitHub repository](https://github.com/FameThemes/famethemes-demo-importer/) :)

 == Changelog ==